pbs/django-atris/README.rst

 * history_user_id = the id of the user that triggered the history instance (taken from middleware)
 * history_type = type of history, +: Create, ~: Update, -:Delete (the method 'get_history_type_display()' gets you the string interpretation)
 * data = JSON field, contains a snapshot (in the form of a dict) of the model instance that the history is being kept of, doesn't contain excluded fields nor additional data fields.
   All field values are converted to strings.
 The values of foreign keys are represented by the object ID as a string.
-The values of ManyoManyFilds are represented by a string containing a comma-sparated list of IDs.
+The values of ManyToManyFields are represented by a string containing a comma-separated list of IDs.

     **New in version 1.1.0: changed key of ForeignKey fields from <FK_FIELD_NAME>_id to <FK_FIELD_NAME>; added entry for many-to-many field**
 * additional_data = JSON field, contains additional data of the model instance in the form of a dict